‘What’s past is prologue, what to come in your and my discharge’. Shakespeare, The Tempest.

 We are farmers and we are cattle keepers.
 We must do both.
 Our livelihood involves taking our cattle to the river.
 On the way, there are all sorts of obstacles: hyenas, lions and burglars, all wishing us or our animals ill.
 When we find our brethren on the way we need not fight, we salute them and peacefully ask for a safe passage to the river.

 We do what we must, we do not seek recognition.
-President Kagame never campaigned for his appointment to lead the African Union’s reforms, in fact, as he says it himself, he wasn’t even in the room when the decision was taken by his peers.
-Similarly, he never campaigned to chair the AU next year.
+President Kagame never campaigned for his appointment to lead the African Union’s reforms, in fact, as he says it himself, he wasn’t even in the room when the decision was reached by his peers.
+Similarly, he never campaigned to chair the AU.

 He was chosen, not because he spends his days reciting African proverbs, wearing traditional African outfits or reminiscing on the ‘struggle’ to liberate Africa from colonialism or neo-colonialism.
 He was not chosen because he is the longest serving head of state.
 He was chosen because African leaders came to Kigali, saw what he was doing for his people and wished the same for the continent.